typedclojure/typedclojure/next-release-changes.md

 ```
 - refine rest type if known to be non-empty
   - eg., `(ann-form (fn [& rst] (first rst)) [t/Int :+ :-> t/Int])`
+- ignore filter and object when checking right-hand-side of `set!`